Bard in the Classroom

 “This program is an absolute must!
 I saw children come out of their shells and excel in ways I never dreamed possible.
 The instructor was so skilled in both motivating and guiding the children through this amazing opportunity.”
 Teacher, Brooksbank Elementary

 To book a Shakespeare: In Action workshop please fill in this form.
 After submitting your request, our Education Coordinator will get in touch to confirm your booking.
-If you have any questions, please contact Katie Johnstone at firstname.lastname@example.org.
+If you have any questions, please contact firstname.lastname@example.org.

 Schools and Community Tour

 This program brings Shakespeare’s plays, language, and characters to life!
 Gather your students for 45 minutes of our favourite Shakespeare speeches and scenes presented by our Riotous Youth Ensemble, who have been inspired by the question: Why Shakespeare, and why now?